Projects

 More Successful Projects...

-Foley & Lardner once again hired PBG to provide extensive business theater, audio recording and video production for their recent National Directors Institute 2008 in Chicago.
-PBG had over 90 microphones, a dozen audio mixers, two video projectors, three large plasma screens and miles of cable in place at the Four Seasons Hotel ballroom and 10 breakout rooms.
+For the 14th straight year, Push Button Gadget was hired by Foley & Lardner to produce and direct the extensive business theater, audio recording and video production for their 2008 National Directors Institute in Chicago.
+PBG had over 90 microphones, a dozen audio mixers, two video projectors, three large plasma screens, a crew of eight technicians and miles of cable in place at the Four Seasons Hotel ballroom and 10 breakout rooms.
+It was a huge success.

 VJS Construction Services.
 VJS had PBG produce their business theater show at one of their construction sites, New Berlin West High School auditorium.
 PBG created a rock star moment for VJS president Craig Jorgensen as he rose up out of the stage floor amidst dramatic lighting, fog and thunderous intro music.
 The audience loved it and gave Jorgensen a standing ovation.